krzemienski/awesome-from-stars/README.md

 * [daemonza/helmet](https://github.com/daemonza/helmet): Helmet is a easy to use Helm repository
 * [coleam00/helpline](https://github.com/coleam00/helpline): Demonstration codebase for building the AI Layer (CLAUDE.md hierarchy, hooks, skills, LSP, MCP, plugin) — companion repo for the 'How Claude Code works in large codebases' video.
 * [nmalisetty/hems](https://github.com/nmalisetty/hems): Utilizes the power of cloud computing and the latest AV1 codec to stream high quality videos using lower bandwidth than the current industry standards like HEVC (H.265) and AVC (H.264).
-* [ogulcancelik/herdr](https://github.com/ogulcancelik/herdr): agent multiplexer that lives in your terminal.
+* [herdrdev/herdr](https://github.com/herdrdev/herdr): the runtime your coding agents live on
 * [p-e-w/heretic](https://github.com/p-e-w/heretic): Fully automatic censorship removal for language models
 * [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent): The agent that grows with you
 * [ultraworkers/hermes-agent-helm-chart](https://github.com/ultraworkers/hermes-agent-helm-chart): The community-driven unofficial chart packages Hermes Agent for Kubernetes with cloud-native defaults, explicit state-safety guardrails, and flexible composition points for platform teams.